Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-7.md

 **Step 1 — Describe the app**
 Give AI a short overview of what PostKit is and who it is for.
 This sets the character of the project before any technical decisions are made.

+> When I made my solution I started with something like `We will be creating an app called PostKit.
+Lets talk about it for a bit to understand the problem.` I'm not sure how this affects the outcome.
+I suspect that telling the AI to discuss the problem to understand it can be powerful.

 **Step 2 — Walk through the requirements one by one** Share each requirement from [PostKit.md](./PostKit.md) individually.
 After each one, let AI respond and ask questions.
 Answer them.
 This forces both you and AI to think about each requirement in isolation before the whole picture is assembled.

 You will be surprised what comes up.
 AI may ask about things you had not considered — how persistence should work, what happens when a user has no posts, whether search should be case-sensitive.
 These are real design questions.
 Answering them now is better than discovering them mid-implementation.

+> These are all good questions, you would be talking about these with your team, or coworking partner.
+They need to be uncovered and discussed before work begins!

 **Step 3 — Share technical constraints**
 After the requirements, provide the constraints: React + TypeScript, Zustand or Context, the PostKit libraries and their APIs.

+> This should all come from the Technical Requirements document, and from the discussion of Requirements.

 **Step 4 — Share the acceptance criteria**
 Let AI see what "done" looks like from the user's perspective.

+> This is another one that needs to be called out.
+What does "done" look like?
+This must have a strong effect on an AI generated solution.

 **Step 5 — Ask if AI is ready**
 This is the most important step.
 Ask: